breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 There are a lot of benefits:

-- **Problems motivate change.**
+- **Problems explain "why?"**
-Problems answer "why?" in a way that solutions do not.
-They provide a shared sense of purpose.
+Problems provide a shared sense of purpose in a way that solutions do not.

 - **Problems provide a north star.**
 Starting with a problem asks the implicit question: "Does your solution actually help?"